sunflower-land/sunflower-land/README.md

 This repo includes the front-end game which users can play and interact with the game on the Polygon Network and off chain data.

 Looking to help out?
-Read our contributing Guidlines - https://github.com/sunflower-land/sunflower-land/blob/main/docs/CONTRIBUTING.md
+Read our contributing Guidelines - https://github.com/sunflower-land/sunflower-land/blob/main/docs/CONTRIBUTING.md

 # Getting Started